torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Kevin Conder reformatted the original plain-text to the DocBook format.

-Giuliano Pochini corrected typos and contributed the example codes in the hardware constraints section.
+Giuliayes Pochini corrected typos and contributed the example codes in the hardware constraints section.